-* 1st prize winners will be invited to the award ceremony in Tokyo, Japan on November 25, 2017 and will receive the Minister of Education Award.
+* 1st prize winners will be invited to the award ceremony to be held in Tokyo, Japan on November 25, 2017 and will receive the Minister of Education Award.
 (Travel expenses will be covered by the organizer.)

 * Additional awards (Recognition for Effort, Best School Award, School Incentive Award) will be given if applicable.

 * All prize winners will be announced on October 31, 2017 on this website.
 Certificates and gifts will be mailed to the winners in December 2017.